-Welcome to the first edition of "IFRSs and NL GAAP, A pocket comparison".
+Welcome to the third edition of "IFRSs and NL GAAP, A pocket comparison".
 The objective of this publication is to provide a summary of key differences between the requirements of IFRSs compared to NL GAAP.
 This publication does not attempt to capture all of the differences between IFRSs and NL GAAP that may exist or that may be material to a particular company's financial report.

 Our analysis shows that there are many differences between IFRSs and NL GAAP.
-We expect that the amount of differences will increase in the future.
-The IASB is working on many different projects which will definitely lead to many major changes to current IFRSs.
+We expect that the number of differences will increase in the future.
+The IASB is working on many different projects which will lead to major changes to current IFRSs.
 However, NL GAAP will be more or less a stable platform.
 Before 2005 the DASB had a strategy to implement changes to IFRSs into its own standards.
-But the strategy of the DASB has been changed as a consequence of the introduction of IFRSs regulation by the European Union.
+But the strategy of the DASB was changed as a consequence of the introduction of IFRSs regulation by the European Union.
 The current strategy of the DASB is to focus on financial reporting standards for non-listed entities.
-As a consequence, we expect that many current differences between IFRSs and NL GAAP will remain and that many coming changes to IFRSs will not be implemented in DASs.
+As a consequence, we expect that many current differences between IFRSs and NL GAAP will remain and that many forthcoming changes to IFRSs will not be implemented in DASs.
 This will lead to an increase of the number of differences.

-Already since 1997 we have been publishing analyses of differences between IFRSs and NL GAAP.
-The last analysis was published in 2002 "Accounting Standards Compared: Differences between IAS, NL GAAP and US GAAP".
-The goal of this new publication is to provide you with a clear and practical oversight of the key differences between IFRSs and NL GAAP and the developments herein.
+The goal of this publication is to provide you with a clear and practical oversight of the key differences between IFRSs and NL GAAP and the developments herein.
 Therefore, we are planning to publish this comparison on a yearly basis.
-With regard to this edition I want to express my gratitude to Dingeman Manschot and Alidus Dannenberg for their efforts in writing and editing this comparison.
+With regard to this edition I want to express my gratitude to Dingeman Manschot for his efforts in writing and editing this comparison.